-Start your car engine and a variety of dashboard lights will come on and, after a few seconds, go off again… except that sometimes they don’t.
+Start your car engine and a variety of dashboard symbols will come on – the engine management light, the battery light, the ABS warning light, the oil warning light – and, after a few seconds, go off again… except that sometimes they don’t.

-Many car warning lights are common to all manufacturers: the oil can warning light; the engine warning light; an ABS warning light... some of them are gentle reminders of things you need to attend to, some of them are there for information only and some are extremely serious and you have to act straight away.
+Most dashboard symbols are common to all car makers.
+Some of them are gentle reminders of things you need to attend to, some of them are there for information only and some are extremely serious and you have to act straight away.

-How do I reset a car warning light?
+How do I turn off a car warning light?

 AutoFix from Haynes is the most advanced car repair tool you can buy, and features a section on car warning lights that tells you what the light means and what you need to do to make it go away.

-So which is which, and do you really know what they all mean?
-The image below shows most of the warning lights you'll find on your dashboard – below that we explain what they mean and what you need to do.
+So which is which, and do you really know what every warning light means?
+The image below shows most of the warning lights you'll find on your dashboard – below that we explain what they mean and what you need to do when they appear.

 Which warning lights should I stop the car for?